corenzan/owl/README.md

 ### Agent

-The agent is a program written in Go designed to run separately from the client and API.
+The agent is a Go package designed to be invoked from a standalone Go program.
+The agent container will watch for source file changes and automatically run the test suite for the package.

-When you start the container it'll be ran periodically.
-You can change how often by providing a file "sleep.txt" with the amount in seconds (defaults to 60, i.e. 1 minute).

 ### API

-The API is a REST-like API written in Go backed by an instance of PostgreSQL.
-We use [fresh](https://github.com/gravityblast/fresh) to rebuild automatically on change.
+The API is a web service written in Go backed by an instance of PostgreSQL 10.
+The API container will watch for source file changes and automatically restart the server for you.

 ### Client